diannedejesus/debt_tracker/sdd.md

 - [~] normalize date format then change mergeformat function (fixed for merge verify other functions)
 - [X] merge does not calcuted paid status correctly
 - might want to differentiate bills and payments visual on table view
+- might want to verify duplicate excused payment on a range and just exact date.

 <!-- NOTES
 Account Creation & Login